sumchattering/iOS-OSX-RustLibrary-Demo/README.md

 Step 4. **cargo-lipo** When you installed Rust, it also installed cargo, which is a package manager similar to pip, gems etc. Now we will use cargo to install `cargo-lipo`.
 This is a cargo subcommand which automatically creates a universal library for use with iOS.
 Without this crate, cross compiling Rust to work on iOS is infinitely harder.

+Step 5. **Rust Xcode Plugin** Install the Rust Xcode Plugin from https://github.com/BrainiumLLC/rust-xcode-plugin.
+Clone the directory and run the setup.sh file as root using sudo.
+You will have to quit and reinstall Xcode at which point you should see a popup to load the bundle.

 ## New Project Setup

-First we create a new multiplatform iOS-OSX project in Xcode from File>New>Project in the Xcode topbar menu.
+First we create a new multiplatform iOS-OSX project in Xcode from `File\New\Project…` and select the `iOS\Application\Single View Application` template

 ![Screen Shot 2021-09-15 at 12.40.57 PM](/Users/sumeruchatterjee/Library/Application Support/typora-user-images/Screen Shot 2021-09-15 at 12.40.57 PM.png)